ppoasdd/kerasClassWeight/README.md

 The keras 1.2.2 does not support class_weight argument with 4 dimensional labels in model.fit.

-I changed a few lines to use class_weight with my fully convolution model.
+I changed a few lines to use class_weight for my fully convolution model.

-substitutes these keras engine file to /path-to-keras/engine/training.py
+substitutes this keras engine file to /path-to-keras/engine/training.py